skmin-lab/unixmd/docs/source/build.rst

 Build
 ==========================

-UNI-xMD is python based program with a little C code for time-consuming electronic propagation part interfaced via Cython, therefore compilation is needed.
+PyUNIxMD is a python based program with a little C code for time-consuming electronic propagation parts interfaced via Cython, therefore compilation is needed.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^